odinhg/INF368A_EXC1/README.md

 To compute average distances, run `compute_average_distances.py`.

-## Average Euclidean distances between classes
+### Average Euclidean distances between classes
 ![Average euclidean distances for test data](average_euclidean_distances_test.png)
 ![Average euclidean distances for unseen classes](average_euclidean_distances_unseen.png)

 The above matrices shows the average Euclidean distances between classes for the test data, and the unseen classes, respectively.
 For embeddings of the *test data*, we see that the average distance between samples from the same class is significantly smaller than the average distance between samples from different classes.
-Embeddings of the *unseen* classes however, does not seem to have any such separation.
+There is also some separation between the embeddings of the *unseen* classes although the two last unseen classes seems more difficult to tell apart based on these average distances.

-## Average angular (cosine) distances between classes
+### Average angular (cosine) distances between classes
 ![Average angular distances for test data](average_angular_distances_test.png)
 ![Average angular distances for unseen classes](average_angular_distances_unseen.png)

-For the average angular distances, we observe the same thing as above: the classes our classifier has trained on have good separation (maybe even better than in the Euclidean case), whereas unseen classes seems to be all over the place.
+For the average angular distances, we observe the same thing as above: the classes our classifier has trained on have good separation.
+The last two unseen classes seems to be closer in average angular distance.

 ## Task 6 and 7
 To obtain the plots in this task, run `dimensionality_reduction.py`.